cossacklabs/product-docs/content/acra/configuring-maintaining/general-configuration/acra-rollback.md

 # acra-rollback

 `acra-rollback` is a command-line utility that helps you to generate a clean SQL dump from an existing protected one.
 Rollback utility especially applicable in case of any DB rollback - keys re-generating, going from a Zoneless mode to Zones or vice-versa etc.

+{{< hint warning >}}
+Zones are deprecated since 0.94.0, will be removed in 0.95.0.
+{{< /hint >}}

 ## Command line flags